-Krishna Janmashtami- the most popular and prominent Hindu Festival is just around the corner and likely to will fall on 24th August in 2019.
+Krishna Janmashtami- the most popular and prominent Hindu Festival is just around the corner and likely to will fall on 12th August in 2020.
 Krishna Janmashtami happens to be observed on the eighth ashtami day of the dark fortnight in the month of Bhadrapada.
-Krishna Janmashtami even gets luckier if observes on Rohini Nakshatra, according to Hindu calendar.
+Krishna Janmashtami even gets luckier if observes on Rohini Nakshatra, according to the Hindu calendar.
 Lord Krishna was born to Devaki and Vasudeva inside a lock-up cell (jail) around 5,200 years back in a city of Uttar-Pradesh-Mathura.
 Krishna Janamasthmi is exalted with immense devotion and liveliness in India as well as outside it among the avid Hindu enthusiasts.

 Depicting here the significance, shubh muhurat timings, and importance of Krishna Janamasthmi.

 Shubh-Muhurat for Krishna Janamasthmi:

 Nishita Puja Time- 11:59 PM to 12:44 AM, Aug 31

 Parana Time– After 09:44 AM, Aug 31

 Rohini Nakshatra Begins - 06:39 AM on Aug 30, 2021